asmith030/go-clamav-rest/README.md

     	Address of the clamd instance (default "localhost") -listenPort int
-    	TCP port that we should listen on (default 8080) -port int
+    	TCP port that we should listen on (default 8080) -maxFileMem int
+    	Maximum memory used to store uploaded files (excess is written to disk) (default 128) -port int
     	TCP port of the clamd instance (default 3310)
 ```